Skip to main content

 Outdoor Living Evolution

 Miami's outdoor living is heat-adapted.
-Atlanta's includes more temperate months—screened porches, fire pits, pools with extended seasons.
+Atlanta's includes more temperate months with screened porches, fire pits, and pools across extended seasons.
 The character of outdoor living changes but remains central.

 Avoid These Pitfalls